str0J/str0J/README.md

-- 👋 Hi, Samir AKA tr0jAn.
+- 👋 Hi, Samir AKA tr0jAn on the radio 📻.
 - 🇲🇦 Living in 🗼.
-- 👨‍🎓  Engineering Student @ Sup Galilée
+- 👨‍🎓  Engineering Student @ Sup Galilée 💻📡.